The "Canadian" Hiwatt (De)Mod

 During the late 70s, the Canadian Hiwatt importer modifed many of the (then current) two-input amps coming into Canada from the Hiwatt factory for higher gain, something like the Marshall JCM800.

 Many people don't care for this mod, or inherited it by accident when buying an amp second-hand.
 (I think it sounds like a trebly distorted mess).
-This page shows you how to restore one of these modded amps back to stock.
+This page shows you how to restore one of these modded amps to "better than stock."

-The "telltale" signs of this particular mod are the extra 470k resistor
+The telltale signs of this particular mod are the coax wire looping back to the

 That's it!
-Now the amp is stock, as it came from the factory, i.e., more like the classic older early 70s circuit.
+Now the amp is even better then it came from the factory, i.e., more like the classic older early 70s circuit.

-Thanks to JR for the use of his amp!
+Thanks to JR and MC for the use of their amps!

 Hiwatt Tech Page